Sport in Hong Kong: Horse racing

 Horse racing is by far the most popular spectator sport in Hong Kong and generates the largest horse race gambling turnover in the world.
 This British tradition left its mark as one of the most important entertainment and gambling institutions in Hong Kong.
 Established as the Royal Hong Kong Jockey Club in 1884, the non-profit organization conducts nearly 700 races every season at the two race tracks in Happy Valley and Sha Tin.
 The sport annually draws in over 11% of Hong Kong's tax revenue.
 Off-track betting is available from overseas bookmakers.
 In 2009, betting on horse races generated an average US$12.7 million in gambling turnover per race, 6 times larger than its closest rival France at US$2 million while the United States only generated $250,000.
 Some consider betting on horse races an investment.

 Lacrosse

 Hong Kong men's national lacrosse team is one of Asia's top teams.
 It has qualified for the World Lacrosse Championship for the fifth consecutive time.

 Hong Kong has sent national teams to the Under-19 World Lacrosse Championships.

 In October 2021, Hong Kong's women's lacrosse team won bronze Dalmatia Cup in Split, Croatia.
 In its preparation for the World Lacrosse Women's World Championship, Hong Kong beat the Czech Republic 8–4 as team captain Daphne Li won the tournament MVP award.
 Head coach was Jenifer Marrosu.

 Rugby union

 Rugby is long established, partly as a result of its being a British colony.
-In contrast to the People's Republic of China, it has had a continuous existence dating back over a hundred years, and is most notable for its sevens tournaments.
+It is most notable for its sevens tournament.

 The Hong Kong Rugby Football Union was founded in 1953.